hirschsn/spack-hirschsn/README.md

 # Spack repo

-This is a [spack](https://spack.io/) package repo for some of my projects.
+This is a [spack](https://spack.io/) package repo for some of my and other projects.

 ## Install